 Most importantly, Walter and Margaret will still be living together in your residence for their 65th wedding anniversary, maintaining their perfect track record of never spending a single night apart.

 I could not be more proud of Chloe for winning the Young Professional of the year award last night at the KW Chamber of Commerce Business Excellence Awards Gala!
 I could not think of a more deserving recipient for this award.
-Chloe is a hardworking and determined young entrepreneur who faces any obstacle head on.
+Chloe is a hardworking and determined young entrepreneur who faces any obstacle head-on.
 She inspires me and the rest of the Warm Embrace team every single day!

 Chloe was extremely humble going into this award.
 She said many times “it’s an honour just to be nominated among such exceptional professionals.”

 Chloe founded Warm Embrace Elder Care ten years ago and has been operating the business ever since.
 She has overcome many obstacles over the years and she always holds her head high while tackling anything that stands in her way!
-She is truly an inspiration as a business woman.
+She is truly an inspiration as a businesswoman.

 Over the last ten years, Warm Embrace has had the honour of assisting hundreds of local families by providing dignified care to seniors.
-Our amazing caregiving team make it possible to serve so many families simultaneously and ensure that we never leave anyone in need.
+Our amazing caregiving team makes it possible to serve so many families simultaneously and ensure that we never leave anyone in need.

 Congratulations Chloe, It is such an honour to work with you every day helping you to operate the amazing business that you have created!

 Congratulations Chloe.
 Certainly well deserved!
 You are an inspiration to many.
 Thank you to you, your mother, sister and team for providing the wonderful service you do to people who need and deserve special care and attention.
 Marie Adam

 Congratulations Chloe!
 You truly deserve it!
 I am very happy for you :)